shenwei356/LexicMap/docs/content/usage/search.md

       --align-band int                 ► Band size in backtracking the score matrix (pseduo alignment phase). (default 50)
+      --align-ext-len int              ► Extend length of upstream and downstream of seed regions, for extracting query and target sequences for alignment.
+It should be
+                                       <= contig interval length in database. (default 1000)
-      --align-ext-len int              ► Extend length of upstream and downstream of seed regions, for extracting query and target sequences for alignment. (default 2000) --align-max-gap int              ► Maximum gap in a HSP segment. (default 20) -l, --align-min-match-len int        ► Minimum aligned length in a HSP segment. (default 50) -i, --align-min-match-pident float   ► Minimum base identity (percentage) in a HSP segment. (default 70)
+      --align-max-gap int              ► Maximum gap in a HSP segment. (default 20) -l, --align-min-match-len int        ► Minimum aligned length in a HSP segment. (default 50) -i, --align-min-match-pident float   ► Minimum base identity (percentage) in a HSP segment. (default 70)